-Information litreacy is an imperative skill for critical thinking and academic work, empowering students to trace, assess, and utilize information productively.
+Information literacy is an imperative skill for critical thinking and academic work, empowering students to trace, assess, and utilize information productively.
 When working with sources, this skill becomes especially crucial, securing that one can distinguish credible resources from unreliable ones.
-From this article, you will gain a more profound understanding of what role information litreacy plays in academic writing and why many educational institutions expect it from their students.
+From this article, you will gain a more profound understanding of what role information literacy plays in academic writing and why many educational institutions expect it from their students.

-Definition: Information litreacy
+Definition: Information literacy

-Why information litreacy is crucial?
+Why information literacy is crucial?

-Information litreacy – Skill set
+Information literacy – Skill set

 - Finding reliable sources and ignoring unreliable ones.